sapcc/go-makefile-maker/README.md

 more info.
 Default value for this is `vendor/**`, i.e. exclude everything under `vendor` directory.

-`ignorePaths` is the same as `global.ignorePaths` and can be used to override it for this particular workflow.

 **Hint**: you can also use `addlicense` to add license headers to all Go files excluding `vendor` directory by running `make license-headers`.